liupeng2117/SubgroupBoost/README.md

 ```

 ## RMST
 * Use RMST based gradient tree boosting method to identify subgroups of patients.
 Here we choose OS as outcome, as RMST based method can only take one survival outcome.
+Note you can update xgboost parameters eta and max_depth in SubgroupBoost.RMST.
+The default is to search among eta = c(.005, .01),max_depth = c(2,4,6) via CV to find the optimal values.
 ```r
 #----- RMST death -----#
 dat1=data.frame(dat.train,trt01p=info.train$trt01p, evnt=info.train$evnt1, aval=info.train$aval1)